100 Notable alumni of

 -

-Edwin Herbert Hall was an American physicist, who discovered the eponymous Hall effect.
-Hall conducted thermoelectric research and also wrote numerous physics textbooks and laboratory manuals.
+Edwin Herbert Hall was an American physicist who discovered the Hall effect.
+He also conducted thermoelectric research and wrote numerous physics textbooks and laboratory manuals.

 -